Stellahhh/csf_fall_2022/csf_assign01/README.txt

 Name: Stella Huo

-My parter for this assignment is Amy Wang but we couldn't find time to work together.
-So this part of the assignment I did on my own after setting up.
+My original parter for this assignment is Amy Wang but we couldn't find time to work together.
+So I completed this assignment on my own.